 - Create next-generation analytics and reporting

-What is your approach to design and implementing global process ownership for the end-to-end O2C process?
+What is your approach to designing and implementing global process ownership for the end-to-end O2C process?

 Who are your peers and how are you collaborating with them?